insanity54/nanowrimo2017_practice/storynotes.md

     * The barrier was meant to conter-attack then attract the evil esper to Marth once the Evil esper tried to make any changes to Marth's Astral realm.
       * When the evil esper was attracted, Tsubasa-sensei would be able to catch them.
       * Aldo fucked up Tsubasa sensei's trap
+* Thanks to Aldo, Evil esper figures out there is a trap, so they start following Marth.
+* Nishi Hotaru gets Marth in trouble in the cafeteria
+* Nishi Hotaru sneaks into Marth’s room and cuddles with him as he sleeps.
+* Nishi Hotaru modifies Yoshida-sensei’s place card in Marth’s pocket
 * Tsubasa-sensei sends Marth to the mine cus she's busy and shit
 * Marth gets bored/fed up during work and tries to remove the proxy
 * Marth accidentally removes his affinity for women (see notes below)